System configuration¶

 enableTranscoderTransfer

-Off-load file-to-file transfers of non-growing files to available transcoder.
+¶ Off-load file-to-file transfers of non-growing files to an available VSA.

 Changed in version 5.3.1: Default value was changed to true